 - Mr Tom Hamilton

 Mr David Peevers’ term expired on 31 March 2021

 Mr Irvine has significant national security expertise as a former Director‑General of both the Australian Security Intelligence Organisation and the Australian Secret Intelligence Service.
 He is also a former Australian Ambassador to China and former Australian High Commissioner to Papua New Guinea.

 Adjunct Professor – Australian Graduate School of Policy and Security at Charles Sturt University

-Chair – Cyber Security Cooperative Research Centre
+Inaugural Chair, now Board member – Cyber Security Cooperative Research Centre

 The Hon Cheryl Edwardes AM

 Mrs Edwardes brings extensive legal and regulatory experience to the Board.
 Mrs Edwardes, a solicitor by profession, is a former Minister in the Court Government and was the member for Kingsley for 17 years.

 In 1993, she became the first woman to be appointed Attorney General in Western Australia.
 Mrs Edwardes was awarded an Order of Australia in the Queen’s Birthday Honour 2016 for significant service to the people and Parliament of Western Australia, to the law and to the environment and through executive roles with business, education and community organisations.